Mark-Kramer/BU-MA665-MA666/Teams.md

   * Did you turn it off and on again?: Luis, Kaitlyn, Michael, Margaret
   * Jing, Allison, Ying, Christopher, Guanying He
   * The Go-Git'ers: Ashley, Rifqi, Beverly, Spencer
+  * NameError: name 'team_name' is not defined: Tom, Matt, Shen

 * 2016